eviltester/thingifier/challenger/src/main/resources/content/practice-sites.md

 All of the sites and applications listed here are designed for practice.
 This carefully curated list only presents the best applications to use to improve your testing and automating.

+You can practice against endpoints that expose meaningful behavior such as validation errors, authentication flows, status-code variation, and realistic CRUD lifecycle operations.

+You will find several categories of API practice environments: simulators, GET-only public APIs, full CRUD APIs, and applications you can run locally.

+Start with simulators to build confidence in request construction and getting used to tools, then move to persistent APIs where `POST`, `PUT`, `PATCH`, and `DELETE` save data.
+That transition is essential for learning test data management, session control, and cleanup strategies used in real API test projects.

+Each practice API entry is designed to support hands-on API test design.
+Follow the linked guides to run focused exercises, compare docs to real responses, and build stronger assertions.
+If your goal is API automation practice, these sites also help you build reusable request models, negative tests, and end-to-end API scenarios across multiple API styles.

 ## Online and Free to Use

 ### API Simulators